ANZ-UKRAINE COOPERATION FORUM

 • Facilitated interactive and working sessions

-A detailed session-level agenda, including confirmed speakers and timings, will be shared directly with registered delegates closer to the Forum.
-The final public agenda will be released in the lead-up to the event.
+A detailed session-level agenda, including confirmed speakers and timings, is directly with registered delegates.

 Speakers & Participants

-The Forum brings together senior leaders, practitioners and decision-makers from across government, defence, industry, emergency services, business and civil society in Ukraine, Australia and New Zealand.
+The Forum convenes senior leaders, practitioners, and decision-makers from government, defence, industry, emergency services, business, and civil society across Ukraine, Australia, and New Zealand, with a selection of featured speakers highlighted below.

-A detailed programme and confirmed speaker information will be shared directly with registered delegate.
+A detailed programme and confirmed speaker information is shared directly with registered delegate.

 The Forum programme is structured around plenary sessions, thematic panels, focused breakouts, and practitioner-led presentations, delivered across dedicated tracks.